Julie Feeney: Live shows

 Hot Press stated that she had "mesmerising stage presence and eccentric pop genius".
 The Huffington Post in a live review in 2012 described Feeney as, "a Weird and Wonderful Irish Import".
 The Huffington Post commented, "Feeney presents an entrancing and startling evening of poetic imagery, well crafted stories, delicate emotions, unexpected cadences, sudden silences, coy humor and tightly-wound tunes with hit-caliber hooks, sometimes delivered with cool detachment, at other times with a riveting directness ...
 It's high-wire performance art in a well-crafted show–blocked, lighted and rehearsed like a theater piece–that flows and eddies on shifts in tempo, mood, dynamics and instrumentation".
-In relation to other performers it continued, "Vocally, she's been compared to Sinead O'Connor and Björk (a fellow traveler in extreme fashion) and to musicians ranging from Laurie Anderson to Elvis Costello, from David Bowie to Tori Amos.
+In relation to other performers it continued, "Vocally, she's been compared to Sinéad O'Connor and Björk (a fellow traveler in extreme fashion) and to musicians ranging from Laurie Anderson to Elvis Costello, from David Bowie to Tori Amos.
 Other iconic musical performers came to mind–Leonard Cohen, Paolo Conte, Tom Waits—singers and songwriters with their own original hard-to-categorize, highly original styles.
 I also heard echoes of French film soundtracks, Pachelbel's Canon, Nino Rota (known for his Fellini and The Godfather scores) Philip Glass and a long forgotten carousel ride."
-In relation to Feeney's microphone technique The Huffington Post commented, "And her technique in using the microphone almost as a musical instrument reminded me of jazz legend Betty Carter".
+It further commented, "And her technique in using the microphone almost as a musical instrument reminded me of jazz legend Betty Carter".

 13 songs (2005)

-The self-produced debut album won the Choice Music Prize for Irish Album of the Year in 2006 and garnered glowing 4 and five stars in all major UK and Irish press.
+The self-produced debut album won the Choice Music Prize for Irish Album of the Year in 2006 and garnered glowing four and five stars in all major UK and Irish press.

 A multi-instrumentalist, Feeney plays eleven instruments on 13 songs, including keyboards, alto recorder, treble recorder, harmonium, accordion, violin, harmonica, melodica, xylophone and a clock.
-However, according to The Irish Times of 16 September 2005, "the most impressive sound is Julie's sustained vocal note on Aching, which clocks in at a lung-bursting 28 seconds ..." and also declared, "...
-Julie Feeney represents a new eclecticism ...
-Lyrically sage, musically taut, 13 songs is a wonderful, wistful collection ..."
-The Irish Independent called it "... a rare gem ... her excellent debut album ...".
+However, according to The Irish Times of 16 September 2005, "the most impressive sound is Julie's sustained vocal note on Aching, which clocks in at a lung-bursting 28 seconds" and also declared, "Julie Feeney represents a new eclecticism ...
+Lyrically sage, musically taut, 13 songs is a wonderful, wistful collection".
+The Irish Independent called it "a rare gem".

 The New York Times called it "a charming, urbane and dreamy record" while The Observer said "this album marks the blossoming of a major talent".
-The Evening Standard said it was "2007's first delight ... a beguiling mix of the baroque ... and the hypnotic avant-garde ..." and The Guardian said "... the world will listen ...".
+The Evening Standard said it was "2007's first delight ... a beguiling mix of the baroque ... and the hypnotic avant-garde" and The Guardian said "the world will listen".

-The RTÉ Guide stated that '13 songs' is "... surely one of the greatest debut records ever made in this country ... sophisticated stuff" and The Tuam Herald described it as "... adult contemporary ... highly sophisticated, European music ...
-Julie's clear, high vocals paint abstract pictures of love, life and friendship from a twenty-something perspective ..."
-The Dubliner said "... this album is startling ... a fascinating record", and Q said "... she certainly won't be confused for anyone else ..."
+The RTÉ Guide stated that 13 songs is "surely one of the greatest debut records ever made in this country ... sophisticated stuff" and The Tuam Herald described it as "adult contemporary ... highly sophisticated, European music ...
+Julie's clear, high vocals paint abstract pictures of love, life and friendship from a twenty-something perspective".
+The Dubliner said "this album is startling ... a fascinating record", and Q said "she certainly won't be confused for anyone else".